kabirajrana/github-demo/README.md

 # Github demo repo
-This is a demo of github how to use and work witht github
+This is a demo of github how to use and work witht git This is a new line